microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 Define Model Mutations
 ^^^^^^^^^^^^^^^^^^^^^^

 A base model is only one concrete model not a model space.
-To define model space, we provide APIs and primitives for users to express how the base model can be mutated.
+We provide APIs and primitives for users to express how the base model can be mutated, i.e., a model space which includes many models.

 **Express mutations in an inlined manner**

-For easy usability and also backward compatibility, we provide some APIs for users to easily express possible mutations during defining a base model.
+For easy usability and also backward compatibility, we provide some APIs for users to easily express possible mutations after defining a base model.
 The APIs can be used just like PyTorch module.

 * ``nn.LayerChoice``.
-It allows users to put several candidate operations (e.g., PyTorch modules), one is chosen in each explored model. *Note that the candidates should be decorated as blackbox module.*
+It allows users to put several candidate operations (e.g., PyTorch modules), one of them is chosen in each explored model. *Note that the candidate is a user-defined module, it should be decorated as blackbox module.*

   .. code-block:: python